bulungula-tech-centre/bulungula-tech-centre/setup.md

 [Pi Server's GitHub page](https://github.com/raspberrypi/piserver)

 Once you have Pi Server installed you can start it by typing `sudo piserver` into a terminal window.
 You should see the Pi Server GUI window pop up with a setup wizard.
 Follow the prompts on screen until you get to the section on `adding clients`.
-At this stage you should hopefully start seeing your client Pis apearing on the list (the MAC adresses of the Pis appear in the list).
+At this stage you should hopefully start seeing your client Pis apearing on the list (the MAC addresses of the Pis appear in the list).

 ![Add Clients](/assets/images/setup_guide/piserver2.png)